Anastasia-Lu/sphinx-pku-Anastasia-Lu/1-introduction/common questions.md

 - While starting the task, you should ensure that the downstream has all the previous data before start-ts.
 You can loose this requirement accordingly, when the replication task is for message queue or other senarios, in which strict data consistensy between upstream and downstream is not required.

-If `start-ts` is not assigned or assigned 0 `start-ts=0`, when the task gets started, will get the current TSO from PD and start to replicate data from this TSO.
+If `start-ts` is not specified or specified 0 `start-ts=0`, when the task gets started, it will get the current TSO from PD and start to replicate data from this TSO.

 ## When a task gets started, it prompts that some tables cannot be synchronized